-More than 4,000 EDs participate in the NPRP assessment, a response rate of more than 82%.
-In late 2013, EMSC, AAP, ACEP, and ENA initiate Phase 2 of the NPRP: the development of strategies and resources to engage EDs in QI activities, including the creation of the NPRP toolkit, which offers resources for addressing gaps identified by the assessment.54
+More than 4,000 EDs participate in the NPRP Assessment, representing a response rate of more than 82%.
+In late 2013, EMSC, AAP, ACEP, and ENA initiate phase two of the NPRP: the development of strategies and resources to engage EDs in QI activities, including the creation of the NPRP Toolkit, which offers resources for addressing gaps identified by the assessment, and the NPRP Checklist.
+52